JacksonTanBS/2017_JHM_ScaleGV/README.md

 # 2017_JHM_ScaleGV
-Codes in support of "Performance of IMERG as a Function of Spatiotemporal Scale"
+Codes in support of "Performance of IMERG as a Function of Spatiotemporal Scale" (doi: 10.1175/JHM-D-16-0174.1).

 This repository provides codes for the analysis and plotting of the figures for the paper Performance of IMERG as a Function of Spatiotemporal Scale by Jackson Tan, Walter A. Petersen, Pierre-Emmanuel Kirstetter and Yudong Tian in the Journal of Hydrometeorology.